-- 6. City General Government The FY24 Revised Budget increased \$6 million (6.2%) from the FY23 Amended Budget.
+- 6. City General Government The FY24 Adopted Budget increased \$6.8 million (7.11%) from the FY23 Amended Budget.
 This cost growth is primarily driven by inflationary impacts on professional services and supplies, as well as personnel negotiated wage and benefit increases.
-The FY24 Revised Budged increased 11.8 million (13.2%) over the FY24 Approved Budget, again as a factor of inflation and funding negotiated wage and benefit increases. - 7.
-School District The FY24 Revised Budget increased \$9.7 million (11.1%) over the FY23 Amended Budget primarily as a result of a steep increase in the State contributions for School PERS/TRS and an increase in education grants.
-The FY24 Revised Budget increases the same amount and for the same reasons as the FY24 Approved Budget. - 8.
-Board Controlled -The FY24 Revised Budget decreased \$7.2 million (4.3%) over the FY23 Amended Budget.
-This decrease is primarily due to a reduction in staffing and commodities and services costs at the Hospital in light of lower than anticipated revenue projections.
-The FY24 Revised Budget changes immaterially from the FY24 Approved Budget. - 9.
-Internal Service The FY24 Revised Budget increased immaterially over the FY23 Amended Budget.
-The FY24 Revised Budget increased \$12.6 million (5,768.2%) over the FY24 Approved Budget due to significant increases in Fleet and Equipment Reserve expenditures for transit buses. - 10.
-Debt Service The FY24 Revised Budget increased \$652,300 (6%) over the FY23 Amended Budget primarily due to the reduction in outstanding school construction debt, as multiple bonds were fully paid off during FY23, offset by starting repayment on a parks bond that was issued in FY23.
-The FY24 Revised Budget reflects an increase of \$3.2 million (39.2%) over the FY24 Approved Budget due to starting repayment on a parks bond that was issued in FY23. - 11.
+The FY24 Adopted Budged increased \$13.0 million (14.5%) over the FY24 Approved Budget, again as a factor of inflation and funding negotiated wage and benefit increases. - School District The FY24 Adopted Budget increased \$9.7 million (11.1%) over the FY23 Amended Budget primarily as a result of a steep increase in the State contributions for School PERS/TRS and an increase in education grants.
+The FY24 Adopted Budget increases the same amount and for the same reasons as the FY24 Approved Budget. - 8.
+Board Controlled -The FY24 Adopted Budget increased \$4.9 million (3%) over the FY23 Amended Budget.
+This increase is primarily due to Bartlett Regional Hospital assuming Wildflower Court operations in FY24.
+The FY24 Adopted Budget increased \$11.7 million (7.4%) from the FY24 Approved Budget.
+This increase is again primarily due to the incorporation of Wildflower Court into the hospital's operations in FY24. - 9.
+Internal Service The FY24 Adopted Budget increased immaterially over the FY23 Amended Budget.
+The FY24 Adopted Budget increased \$12.6 million (5,768.2%) over the FY24 Approved Budget due to significant increases in Fleet and Equipment Reserve expenditures for transit buses. - 10.
+Debt Service The FY24 Adopted Budget increased \$592,800 (5.4%) over the FY23 Amended Budget primarily due to the reduction in outstanding school construction debt, as multiple bonds were fully paid off during FY23, offset by starting repayment on a parks bond that was issued in FY23.
+The FY24 Adopted Budget reflects an increase of \$3.2 million (39.2%) over the FY24 Approved Budget due to starting repayment on a parks bond that was issued in FY23. - 11.
 Capital Projects Capital projects vary from year to year; details are included in the FY24 CIP Resolution.
 The initial budget each year contains only the CIP projects where the funding has been fully committed.
 Subsequent to adoption, supplemental appropriations are needed to address additional funding secured (e.g. FAA, State grants, and enterprise fund allocations).
-The FY24 Revised CIP budget is \$7.7 million more than the FY23 Amended Budget, and \$24.1 million more than the FY24 Approved Budget as a result of more funding available to allocate to capital projects from higher than anticipated sales tax forecasts.
+The FY24 Adopted CIP budget is \$12 million more than the FY23 Amended Budget, and \$24.2 million more than the FY24 Approved Budget as a result of more funding available to allocate to capital projects from higher than anticipated sales tax forecasts.